 A Change of Fortune, A Change of Personality

-Mohidin, on the other hand changed beyond all recognition.
-He began drinking heavily, gambling at casinos and taking out escort girls.
-He changed his name to ‘Mike’ and pretended he was a wealthy investment banker, rather than someone who had just got lucky on the lottery.
+Mohidin, on the other hand, changed beyond all recognition.
+He began drinking heavily, gambling at casinos, and taking out escort girls.
+He changed his name to ‘Mike’ and pretended he was a wealthy investment banker, rather than someone who had just got lucky in the lottery.

-During his time courting escorts girls, he met Charlotte Doyle, an Anglo-Indian escort who was then twenty four.
-They began an intense but destructive relationship that saw her bear him a daughter, to whom he denied responsibility for.
+During his time courting escort girls, he met Charlotte Doyle, an Anglo-Indian escort who was then twenty-four.
+They began an intense but destructive relationship that saw her bear him a daughter, to whom he denied responsibility.
 A DNA test showed otherwise and although he was legally obliged to pay her £40,000 per annum in maintenance, never did so.

 Doyle spoke of her relationship with Mohidin, saying it became violent and abusive.
 He once threatened to kill her saying he could find someone to do it for £100,000.

-When the couple finally split up in 2002, Doyle never saw him again, but the end to the tale gets sadder and stranger.
+When the couple finally split up in 2002, Doyle never saw him again, but the end of the tale gets sadder and stranger.

 A Strange End

-Mohidin was last known of living in a £35 a night bed and breakfast hotel in the seaside town of Blackpool.
+Mohidin was the last known of living in a £35 a night bed-and-breakfast hotel in the seaside town of Blackpool.
 Torn between living a life of piety and frugality, and needing the adrenaline rush the money had given him, he succumbed to longstanding health problems brought about by “good living” and died aged 64 earlier this year.

 These two sad tales really do go to show that money cannot buy you happiness!